5G Rollout & Roadmap – Southeast Asia

 We’ve now seen the possibilities of having 5G and its effect on SEA countries.
 Let’s now dive in deeper to see the pros and cons of 5G.

 5G tech and applications could spell huge amounts of revenue in the global market.
 Asia, in general, is emerging as a new technological hub, a digital powerhouse, and it would definitely be a competitive edge from an economic standpoint.
-If SEA pushes through with the rollout of 5G this 2020, it would drive investments from all over the world and the Asia would be the one to lead the tech industry.
+If SEA pushes through with the rollout of 5G this 2020, it would drive investments from all over the world and Asia would be the one to lead the tech industry.

 Way of Life

-Most of the benefits on the surface of 5G is targeted towards consumers.
+Most of the benefits on the surface of 5G are targeted towards consumers.
 Faster mobile internet access, using IoT in their homes, driverless cars, smart cities, and so on.
 It will shift the lifestyle of the consumer more into the integration of smart things in their home.
 Technology is basically trying to think of solutions to make life easier.

-Since the rollout needs infrastructure, testing and maintenance, telecommunication companies are needing manpower for these kinds of jobs especially on the back end.
+Since the rollout needs infrastructure, testing, and maintenance, telecommunication companies are needing manpower for these kinds of jobs especially on the back end.
 It will create more jobs for the fast-growing tech industry.

 5G can also help to reach out rural areas that don’t have mobile internet connection before.

 We were talking about all these possibilities if 5G was eventually rolled out.
 But the cost of having the infrastructure to support a 5G network, especially if it’s going to be implemented nationwide is going to be astronomical.
-It would take the support of the government for teleco companies to roll out the 5G network.
+It would take the support of the government for telecom companies to roll out the 5G network.

 In order to make the connection to rural areas possible, it requires more infrastructure.
-The 5G spectrum, even though 5G can use 3 separate bands on it’s spectrum, has basically a short range, so to make the range wider, even more infrastructure will be needed.
+The 5G spectrum, even though 5G can use 3 separate bands on its spectrum, has basically a short range so to make the range wider, even more infrastructure will be needed.
 It’s going to be a lot of work and lots of manpower.
 It ain’t gonna be a cuppa.

 Data breaches are frequently happening right now and it is definitely a significant consideration to the implementation of 5G.
 The largest company that will make the rollout possible are the Chinese companies Huawei and ZTE.
-Based on the news, there are some countries who banned Huawei’s support due to fears of espionage and cybersecurity breaches.
+Based on the news, some countries banned Huawei’s support due to fears of espionage and cybersecurity breaches.